google/rekall/docs/Manual/Plugins/Windows/Registry/GetServiceSids.md

 ---
+abstract: Get the names of services in the Registry and return Calculated SID
+args: {hive-offsets: 'A list of hive offsets as found by hivelist.
+If not provided
+    we call hivelist ourselves and list the keys on all hives. (type: ArrayIntParser)

+    ', hive_regex: A regex to filter hive names.If not provided we use all hives.}
+class_name: GetServiceSids
+epydoc: rekall.plugins.windows.registry.getservicesids.GetServiceSids-class.html
 layout: plugin
+module: rekall.plugins.windows.registry.getservicesids
 title: getservicesids
-abstract: |
-  Get the names of services in the Registry and return Calculated SID

-epydoc: rekall.plugins.windows.registry.getservicesids.GetServiceSids-class.html
-args:
-  hive_offsets: 'A list of hive offsets as found by hivelist.
-If not provided we call hivescan ourselves and list the keys on all hives.'
-  hive_regex: 'A regex to filter hive names.If not provided we use all hives.'

 ---